The introduction can be found here and Chapter One here.

 Preparation would shortly be underway to convene a National Assembly that could agree a constitution for the country based on general suffrage.
 The announcement ended with the government stating that it would not use the war as an excuse to postpone its promised reforms.

-In the evening of 15 March he was visited by two MPs who challenged him to hand over power to his son.
-This idea had occurred to the Emperor but it seemed to him ill advised to lay such a burden on his son’s shoulders, as young and weak as he was.
+In the evening of 15 March he was visited by two Assembly members who challenged him to hand over power to his son.
+This idea had occurred to the Tsar but it seemed to him ill advised to lay such a burden on his son’s shoulders, as young and weak as he was.
 So he asked that he be allowed to hand power to his brother, Grand Duke Michael.
-They agreed and the Emperor signed his name to it.
+They agreed and the Tsar signed his name to it.

 |Nikulás II - in original|